News

 • Blood Sugar Regulation: Studies have shown that cinnamon helps lower blood sugar levels.
 Both types of cinnamon can aid those with type 2 diabetes by improving insulin sensitivity.

-Vietnamese cinnamon is a stronger, more effective choice for those looking to leverage cinnamon’s health benefits.
+Cinnamon from Vietnam is a stronger, more effective choice for those looking to leverage cinnamon’s health benefits.

 For more on the health benefits of cinnamon, explore our Health Benefits of Cinnamon: Why It’s Good for You article.